Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Results

 We considered whether this might be an artifact of the self-paced reading paradigm, where reading times are assessed through button presses, which is not very naturalistic.
-To test this, we evaluated PPP on reading times from the Dundee corpus \citep{kennedy2003dundee}, which is based on eye movements during natural reading.
-Overall, the same pattern was found: for both training sets, fleeting memory induced a quantitative impairment on the delta log likelihoods (100M: mean $\Delta L = -19.97$, 95\% CI $[-30.77, -8.19]$, bootstrap $t$-test: $p = 0.0218$; Figure \ref{fig:main_rt}B), although for the 10M models this was not statistically significant (mean $\Delta L = -6.61$, 95\% CI $[-21.08, 8.18]$, bootstrap $t$-test: $p = 0.2171$).
-This establishes a curious dissociation: fleeting memory enhances objective language modeling performance while simultaneously degrading the models' ability to predict human processing patterns.
+Overall, the same pattern was found: for both training sets, fleeting memory induced a quantitative impairment on the delta log likelihoods (10M: mean $\Delta LL = -16.92$, 95\% CI $[-29.89, -4.34]$, bootstrap $t$-test: $p = 0.02$, 100M: mean $\Delta LL = -18.30$, 95\% CI $[-32.41, -5.00]$, bootstrap $t$-test: $p = 0.01$; Figure \ref{fig:main_rt}B).
+Crucially, we obtain equivalent results using the alternative ``item effects'' regression model (see Appendix; Figure \ref{fig:supplementary_rt_itemintercept}), confirming that our findings are robust to regression model specification choices.